hassantafreshi/easy-form-builder/readme.txt

 Stable tag: 			3.5.7
 Requires at least: 	      4.7
 Tested up to: 			6.1.1
-Requires PHP:			5.5 or higher
+Requires PHP:			7.1 or higher
 License: 				GPLv3 or later
 License URI: 			https://www.gnu.org/licenses/gpl-3.0.en.html

 Easy Form Builder is a user-friendly plugin to help you create powerful forms.
 With Easy Form Builder, creating professional forms of any kind becomes a breeze - no coding skills required Via a visual user interface

 == Description ==
-**Easy Form Builder** is a user-friendly form creator that allows you to create professional multi-step forms within minutes.
+**Easy Form Builder** is a user-friendly form creator that allows you to create professional multistep forms within minutes.

 [youtube https://www.youtube.com/watch?v=AnkhmZ5Cz9w]

 You don’t need any coding skills to use Easy Form Builder.
 Simply drag and drop your layouts to easily create unlimited custom multi-step forms.
 A unique Confirmation code ( tracking ID) allows you to connect any submission to an individual request.